MaxRStevens1/demo-project/README.md

-# demo-project
+# M Explorer
-Personal project turned into a tech demo of sorts.
-Contains a basic gui and some cool pathfinding / level generation.
+Hello!
+This is an infintely exlporable, procedurally generated demo game.

-# Use
+# Usage
-Download and run the jar file, no further set up needed!
+Download and run the jar file, no further set up needed.

+Movement is done via arrow keys or numpad.

+In order to descend to another level, please us Page Down or the  < Key!
+In order to ascend to a previous level, please use Page Up or the > key!

+Enemys cannot hurt you, and you can damage them by 'stepping' into them

 # Tips
-Welcome to an infinite level generation demo.

 Move around using a computer numpad or arrowkeys

-If your key presses are not registering, try clicking on the panel and pressing shift-tab

-Movement is 8 directional, but there is no issue if you are using arrow keys
+If your key presses are not registering, try clicking on the panel and pressing tab Movement is done using num pad or arrow keys

-If you want to pan around the map without moving the charecter, press caps locks
+If you want to pan around the map without moving the charecter, press caps locks to enter free cam The tiles that are is not the standard wall, floor, or door is a stair tile!

-When encoutering an set of stairs, you can press page down to descend into a new level, or page up to ascend to a previous level, depending on the stair type
+They can be used to ascend or descend the dungeon using >, <, or PageUp or PageDown.
+Your vision is in a circle with a radius of 8 tiles, if a tile is black that means you haven't seen it yet!

-Type h into the bottom and press enter to see a help message similar to this one.
+Type h into the textbox in game and press enter to see this message again in game.

-Type c if you want to clear the textbox above the bottom textbox.
+Type c if you want to clear the in game textbox.